Eap2468/Local-Process-Dll-Parser-POC/README.md

 # Local-Process-Dll-Parser-POC
-Parses the current Dlls loaded by the process
+Proof of Concept Dll parser for the Dlls loaded by the current process utilizing the LDR_DATA_TABLE_ENTRY structure in the LDR member of the PEB